CharlesAverill/Purple/README.md

 # Purple

-The standard language specification and compiler for Purple, a general-purpose, C-like language to introduce higher-level functionality and lower-level memory access.
+The standard language specification and compiler for Purple, a general-purpose, C-like language intended to introduce higher-level functionality and lower-level memory access.

 [Original Implementation](https://github.com/CharlesAverill/purple_archive/)